alerodriguezabella/bellas-adventures/README.md

 # Bella's adventures
-Click [here](https://alerodriguezabella.github.io/bellas-adventures/) to see deployed game
+Click [here](https://alerodriguezabella.github.io/bellas-adventures/) to see the deployed game

 ## Description
 Brief description of the project: